-A summary of the main research findings from the first stage of the project can be accessed here: Governing labour standards [PDF 2,245KB]
+A summary of the main research findings from the first stage of the project can be accessed here: Governing labour standards [PDF 2,245KB] and of the second stage focused on working conditions in global value chains here: Summary findings [PDF 503KB]

 - Campling, L., Harrison, J., Richardson, B. and Smith, A. (2016) “Can labour provisions work beyond the border?
 Evaluating the effects of EU trade agreements”, International Labour Review, 155 (3): 357-382.
 DOI: 10.1111/j.1564-913X.2015.00037.x